yonkahlon/Zenject/README.md

 There are two ways to do this.

 1. **Prefabs within the scene**.
 After attaching your MonoInstaller to a gameobject in your scene, you can then create a prefab out of it.
 This is nice because it allows you to share any configuration that you've done in the inspector on the MonoInstaller across scenes (and also have per-scene overrides if you want).
-After adding it in your scene you can then drag and drop it on to the SceneContext property in the Unity inspector
+After adding it in your scene you can then drag and drop it on to the InstallerPrefabs property of a `Context`

 2. **Prefabs within Resources folder**.
 You can also call `Container.InstallPrefabResource`, which will load a prefab that is assumed to container a MonoInstaller on it from the resources folder.
 If you do not supply a resource path, it will be assumed to exist at "Resources/Installers/NameOfMonoInstallerType".
 For example: